I’m an avid field recordist, sound designer, musician, hardware FX modifier, and circuit bender.

 I try my best to record all types of sounds .. familiar, strange and experimental.
 I often use multiple microphones and mic techniques to get an alternative and unique audio perspective to my recordings.

-As of lately I bring my Neumann KU100 Binaural Dummy Head stereo microphone when I’m out in the field.
-As a fan of Gordon Hempton’s work I have learned that binaural recordings aren’t just for headphone listening.
+I primarily bring my Neumann KU100 Binaural Dummy Head stereo microphone and a mid-side microphone setup when I’m out in the field.
+As a long time admirer of Gordon Hempton’s work I have learned that binaural recordings aren’t just for headphone listening.
 If used right, binaural recordings can sound great on speakers and headphones.
-The Neumann KU100 has the ability to capture a realistic and dare I say… an almost 3D sound to my recordings.
+The Neumann KU100 has the ability to capture a realistic and an almost 3D sound to my recordings.
 Gordon Hempton won an Emmy with his Neumann Binaural Dummy Head(older model) which proves binaural isn’t a one trick pony in the field recording world.
-With a little creativity, experience, and patience .. there are no limits.
+With a little creativity, experience and patience, there are no limits.

 For sound effects and foley my go to recording mic setup is mid-side(MS).
-I currently use a Schoeps miniCMIT hypercardioid mic(mid) with a Schoeps CMC 5U mic amplifier with an MK8 figure-8 capsule(side).
+I currently use a Schoeps miniCMIT hypercardioid/shotgun mic(mid) with a Schoeps CMC 5U mic amplifier with an MK8 figure-8 capsule(side).

-Even though the previous mic techniques mentioned are my current standards I will experiement with ORTF, NOS, XY, and 4 microphone surround sound.
+Even though the previous mic techniques mentioned are my current standards I will experiment with ORTF, NOS, XY, and quad ambience.

-I am also available for sound design work or lending sounds for special projects.
+I am available for sound design work or providing sounds for special projects.